marielllup/visual_media_portfolio/README.md

 A collection of creative works showcasing my skills in **Photoshop**, **video editing**, and **digital communication**.
 This portfolio includes photo retouching, visual assets, short-form video content, and a complete social media campaign developed as part of my academic work.

+All visual materials in this portfolio were created for **Cine Archive**, a fictional brand developed by me as part of a university project.
+The brand was designed to simulate a real social media presence, allowing full creative control over visual identity, tone of voice, and content strategy.

 ---

 ## Photoshop Projects